sivaphaneendra/Issue-Tracking-System/Issue Tracking System/README.md

 ## Issue Tracking system - Designed and developed by Siva Phaneendra

-Issue Tracking system developed using AngularJS, Bootstrap LESS.
+Issue Tracking system developed using AngularJS, Bootstrap and LESS.
 Powered by Gulp.

 ## Technologies and tools used
 1. Front-end: AngularJS, Bootstrap, LESS and Jasmine-karma (test cases)